Carl Zenner: Postwar life and prosecutions

 After the end of the war, Zenner was taken prisoner by the French on 29 May 1945 and interned.
 Eventually he was handed over to a British military tribunal and, on 12 June 1947, was sentenced to five years in prison and a 5,000 Reichsmark fine for his role in the Kristallnacht pogrom.
 After his release from prison on 13 June 1950, he worked in business as a managing director in Brohl.

 Rearrested in 1961, Zenner was put on trial in the Koblenz Regional Court for the murder of the 6,624 Jewish men, women and children from the Minsk Ghetto.
 Despite his unconvincing denial of any involvement or even knowledge of the massacre, on 12 June 1961 he was convicted and sentenced to 15 years in prison.
-He was released from custody shortly before he died.
+He was released from prison on health grounds in 1967, and died in 1969.